StirlingMarketingGroup/hugo-test/README.md

 ---

 Bonus!
 The website's styles are written in SCSS, which resides in the file [assets/scss/app.scss](assets/scss/app.scss).
-Edit this file to make this website whatever color you want!# hugo-test
+Edit this file to make this website whatever color you want!

 ---